How to Prepare for a Powerlifting Meet

 Written by the Boostcamp staff

-Get ready to lift some heavy weight
+Get ready to step on the platform and lift some heavy weight

 So you finally got yourself into the gym and fell in love with the process of getting bigger and stronger, but where do you go from there?
 If you are really in love with training, do you just continue to train and train?
 Maybe you want to be above average, and do something that many people can only ever dream of, which is compete in powerlifting.
 The only issue is, getting started to prepare for your first powerlifting meet is the hardest part, as there is a lot that goes into your first meet, and you may not know exactly what direction to head in when you are trying to prepare for a powerlifting meet.
 Now, there are a lot of things you can look at on social media to help you prepare for a powerlifting competition, but our team at Boostcamp has put together a step by step guide on guiding you through the process so you can hit those big lifts.